paul-wolf/djaq/README.md

 In [16]: print(list(DQ("(b.name, b.price, b.publisher.name, b.publisher.owner.name) Book b").limit(1).dicts()))
 Out[16]: [{'b_name': 'Range total author impact.', 'b_price': Decimal('12.00'), 'b_publisher_name': 'Wright, Taylor and Fitzpatrick', 'b_publisher_owner_name': 'Publishers Group'}]
 ```

-So, it takes the expression `b.publisher.owner.name` and builds all the required relationships for you.

 To recap, there are three alternative patterns to follow to get the publisher name in the result set: